 Grace’s art is described as romantic and freeing while being simultaneously soulful and calming.
 She has her A-Levels in Art & Design and Textiles Design, along with a BA (Hons) in Theatre, which set the foundation for her to approach her work from multiple creative lenses.
 When she is in the zone, Grace is fully immersed in her explorations and will binge one podcast after another or turn the music way up as she builds translucent layers of colour or fashions bold marks.
 She works primarily in acrylic on canvas.
 Most of these canvases are built using stretcher bars her family cuts from sustainably sourced Ontario wood.

 Grace has found the place that inspires her most and has made her home in Nova Scotia, Canada with her husband.
-When she is not in the studio, she can be found promoting emotional health for women during pregnancy as a digital communications specialist for the University of Calgary or teaching English to children in China.
+When she is not in the studio, she can be found promoting emotional health for women during pregnancy as a digital communications specialist for the University of Calgary or teaching English to children.
 She goes nuts for a good bowl of pho and will rate every bowl she tries.